netdebug/shamir-secret-sharing/README.md

 # shamir-secret-sharing
-Basic integer implementation of the Shamir Secret Sharing crypto-system.
+Basic integer-secret implementation of the Shamir Secret Sharing crypto-system.